fschuch/incompact3d_plunging_criterion/README.md

 > *School of Technology, Pontifical Catholic University of Rio Grande do Sul, Porto Alegre, Brazil.*
 > jorgehs@pucrs.br

-Submited to Computers & Geosciences.
+**Submitted to Computers & Geosciences.
+Source code, numerical description, and Jupyter Notebooks for data processing will be included in this repository once the paper is accepted for publication.**